-Population Growth Rate: Population viability analyses on the CGA, using a combination of local data and data collected from other studies of eastern bear populations, were conducted prior to 2011, when hunting opportunity in CGA was expanded from one day of hunting on one WMA to the current 3-county area.
+Population Growth Rate: In NGA and SGA, we used Bunnell and Tait (1980) to assist in examining population parameters.
+To be consistent with those populations we looked at maximum annual mortality using the same methodology.
+Data from the CGA indicate that average age at first reproduction is 4 years and average natality rate is 0.9 (1.95 litter size/2.1 breeding interval rate).
+These data indicate that the maximum sustainable total mortality for the CGA is 18-19% (Bunnell and Tait 1980, Figure 4).
+However, the CGA has had two major research projects that estimated growth rate, one prior to the county-wide season (initiated in 2011) and one after county wide season.
+Population growth rates are often estimated for managing wildlife populations and are presented as Lambda values.
+Lambda values < 1.0 indicate a declining population, 1.0 indicates a stable population, and lambda values > 1.0indicate a growing population.
 Up until 2011, bear harvest in the CGA remained extremely low, averaging <1 bear harvested per season from 1984-2010.
 Sanderlin (2009) and Sanderlin et al. (unpublished data) estimated population growth rates using a "zero-harvest" model.
 Growth rates (i.e. lambda values) were estimated between 0.902-1.078 using CGA data and between 1.111-1.125 using eastern population data alone.
-Lambda values < 1.0 indicate a declining population, 1.0 indicates a stable population, and lambda values > 1.0 indicate a growing population.
 From 2012-2016, after the county-wide hunt was established, estimated population growth rates averaged 1.05 (1.01-1.08, Hooker, pers. comm.).
 Legal harvest averaged 8 bears per season in the CGA during this time.
 Survival rates were lower after the hunting opportunity was expanded.
+Hooker et al. (In Prep) conducted a population viability analysis (PVA) that was restricted to the female segment of the population because bears are polygamous breeders and female vital rates have been shown to drive population growth (Beston 2011, Laufenberg et al. 2018).
+Results of the PVA indicate that as long as the annual female mortality does not exceed the 2012-16 average (i.e., was 8) by more than 5, the population has a minimal probability of extinction (0.05%) over 50 years.
 Gray et al. (2016) reported that the growth rates of the CGA may be lower than other populations and may fluctuate greatly from year to year.
-These concerns, in combination with observed malebiased litters (17 M: 9 F) and a slightly skewed female-biased historical harvest (1984-2017; 44 M: 55 F), justifies a conservative management approach for the CGA.
+These concerns, in combination with observed male-biased litters (17 M: 9 F) and a slightly skewed female-biased historical harvest (1984-2017; 44 M: 55 F), justify a conservative management approach for the CGA.